 In addition to the Supplier Code, Citrix is also a member of the Responsible Business Alliance (“RBA”), which has its own compliance code of conduct http://www.responsiblebusiness.org/standards/code-of-conduct (“RBA Code of Conduct”), which in turn provides that forced, bonded (including debt bondage) or indentured labor, involuntary prison labor, slavery or trafficking of persons shall not be used.
-The standard purchase order terms and conditions, reiterates that all suppliers are required to act in a manner set forth in the RBA Code of Conduct.
-Citrix also includes a statement on all purchase orders to vendors requiring vendors to comply with our Supplier Code, which reminds vendors to comply with all applicable anti-human trafficking regulations.
+Citrix’s standard purchase order terms and conditions reiterate that all suppliers are required to act in a manner set forth in the RBA Code of Conduct.
+Citrix also includes a statement on all purchase orders to vendors requiring vendors to comply with our Supplier Code, which, as noted above, addresses labor matters.

 Supply Chain Engagement

 As noted above, we use third party manufacturers to manufacture our physical products.
 Our principal third party manufacturer is both required and has indicated to us that it adheres to the RBA Code of Conduct and that it notifies its suppliers of their obligation to comply with the RBA Code of Conduct.